Djibouti

 Trade Partners

 Djibouti's most important trading partners are the EU, the UAE and China.
-Together these countries account for 38% of total trade, which, however, is mostly driven by their importance as import markets.
+Together these countries account for over 40% of total trade, which, however, is mostly driven by their importance as import markets.
 The largest share of Djibouti's exports goes to neighbouring Ethiopia and Somalia.

 Economic Structure